abhinavtps/job_board/README.md

 3. GET /jobs/:id: Retrieve a single posting by ID.
 4. PUT /jobs/:id: Update a posting by ID.
 5. DELETE /jobs/:id: Delete a posting by ID.

+Using mysql2 driver to connect to mysql database

+mysql -u root -p < db_setup.sql